What eye diseases affect people with diabetes?

 Diabetic Retinopathy

-With our current medical technology, the vast majority of patients with diabetic retinopathy will not progress into severe visual impairments.
-So, contact your doctor if you experience one of these symptoms:
+With our current medical technology, most patients with diabetic retinopathy do not progress to the stage of severe visual impairments.
+To prevent severe visual impairments, contact your doctor if you experience one of these symptoms:

 • Blurriness